 Dr. Thomas “Arnold” McCormick was born in Colchester Township near Harrow (Essex County), Ontario on the 25th of October, 1870.
 Dr. McCormick was the 9th of 11 children born to Mathew William McCormick and the former Elizabeth Jane Taylor.
 His parents were farmers and his siblings were; Walter Hubert McCormick, Sara Ann McCormick, John Colburn McCormick, Mathew Melbourne McCormick, Melinda Jane McCormick, Mary Ocena McCormick, Adelaide McCormick, William McCormick, Judson Arthur McCormick and Eliza McCormick.

-After completing medical school, Dr. McCormick set up his medical practice in Wheatley around 1895.
-He was listed in the 1900 Business Directory as practicing in Wheatley.
+After completing medical school around 1895, Dr. McCormick set up his medical practice in Wheatley.
+He was listed in the 1900 Business Directory.

-Dr. and Mrs. McCormick had a son, Norman Arnold McCormick born on the 14th of June, 1901 in Wheatley.
+Dr. and Mrs. McCormick had one son, Norman Arnold McCormick who was born on the 14th of June, 1901 in Wheatley.

-In the June 1921 Census, Dr. McCormick and his family are listed at 25 Wyandotte in Walkerville, Ontario.
+According to the 1921 census, Dr. McCormick and his family were residing at 25 Wyandotte in Walkerville.
 Dr. McCormick was the first Director of the Windsor Clinic of the Ontario Cancer Foundation.
 In 1949, Dr. McCormick was listed as residing at 2032 Willistead Cres., in Windsor.

-*Mrs. McCormick’s brother Charles also became a physician.
-He died in Detroit in 1937.
+**Mrs. McCormick’s brother Dr. Charles Oliver Woodbridge practiced medicine in Michigan.
+He died in Detroit on the 24th of January, 1937.

 ***Dr. McCormick has a great-grandson who bears his name.
 The webmaster wishes to thank Mr. Karrow for his input.